The Inside Scoop At ScreenCloud

 You’re not going to have your same structure every day, it’s going to be different, because we’re scaling, we’re growing; we’ve hired 40 over the last year.
 There’s constantly new faces and you’re not going to be the new person for very long, because there is always going to be someone else coming in within the next few weeks.
 So, you need to be open to change and open to seeing a lot of new faces.

-What is your ideal future of work scenario, how would you like to be working in 5 years time?
+What is your ideal future of work scenario?

 I think how we’re about to come into this post-Covid world of hybrid working, is the ideal.
 I’ve worked for businesses where you need to be in the office five days a week and they wouldn’t have ever imagined anyone being remote.